2022 Investment Report

 Currency and Currency Hedging

-The JCF uses a dynamic currency hedging policy approved by the Investment Committee with the aim of mainly reducing negative effects of currency fluctuations while attempting to benefit from positive fluctuations.
+JCF uses a dynamic currency hedging policy approved by the Investment Committee with the aim of mainly reducing negative effects of currency fluctuations while attempting to benefit from positive fluctuations.
 The hedging of USD exposure is adjusted quarterly in light of the perceived value of the USD/CAD exchange rates vs the purchasing power parity published by the OECD.
-Over the fiscal year, the Canadian dollar appreciated by less than 1% against the US dollar.
-Over that period, the currency hedging strategy mandated no hedging.

 Asset Allocation

-The JCF has a long-term outlook and its investment policy seeks to generate average returns that will support the programs funded by our donors.
-The investment policy and philosophy are set by the Investment Committee – primarily to invest for the long-term, to use a multi-manager approach, to diversify the portfolio by investing in an array of asset classes, and to have an allocation to hedged investment strategies with the goal of smoothing the Fund’s return volatility over time.
-The policy targets and actual exposures as of March 31, 2022 were:
+The JCF has a long-term outlook, and its investment policy seeks to generate average returns that will support the programs funded by our donors.
+The investment policy and philosophy are set by the Investment Committee – primarily to invest for the long-term, to use a multimanager approach, to diversify the portfolio by investing in an array of asset classes, and to have an allocation to hedged investment strategies with the goal of smoothing the Fund’s return volatility over time.
+The policy targets and actual exposures as of March 31, 2024, were:

 Financial Statements